ThomasBleijendaal/umbraco-custom-section/docs/custom_controllers.md

 The `RoutePath` is build up by combining the app alias (`customSection`), the tree alias (`customTree`), and the name of the page in the `customTree` folder.
 This path will point to the to-be-created `edit.html` in the folder `customTree`.
-Do to the way the tree is working in Umbraco 7.x, it is not possible to get these pages into the `views` folder as with the dashboards.
+Due to the way the tree is working in Umbraco 7.x, it is not possible to get these pages into the `views` folder as with the dashboards.

-The contents for `edit.html` are for now:
+The contents for `edit.html`, for now, are:

 ```html
 <div ng-controller="EditController as controller">